History of women in Puerto Rico: Sports

+Aftermath of Hurricane Maria

-After Hurricane Maria, many women were the driving force to starting up the rebuilding of the island.
-They have "waded into flooded neighborhoods to extricate the abandoned, and put together soup kitchens to feed the hungry.
+After Hurricane Maria in 2017, many Puerto Rican women were the driving force to starting up the rebuilding of the island.
+According to a 2018 Vogue article, they "waded into flooded neighbourhoods to extricate the abandoned, and put together soup kitchens to feed the hungry.
 They've canvassed their communities in order to diagnose the most critical needs – street by street, mountain by mountain, house by house, family by family – and have returned when they said they would with supplies and support."
-Small, female-led organizations were the creating fundraisers and even went out on foot to retrieve supplies for suffering families.
-They were also the driving emotional force for the victims of the disaster, offering some sort of peace to their devastated communities.
-These same women have been calling out unfair leadership and ignorance in the United States and have empowered the island when their leaders could not.
+Small, female-led organizations were creating fundraisers and went out on foot to retrieve supplies for affected families.

 Governmental recognition

 Women's week in Puerto Rico

 On June 2, 1976, the Legislative Assembly of Puerto Rico approved law number 102 that declared every March 2 "Día Internacional de la Mujer" (International Women's Day) as a tribute to the Puerto Rican women.
 However, the government of Puerto Rico decided that it would only be proper that a week instead of a day be dedicated in tribute to the accomplishments and contributions of the Puerto Rican women.
 Therefore, on September 16, 2004, the Legislative Assembly of Puerto Rico passed law number 327, which declares the second week of the month of March the "Semana de la Mujer en Puerto Rico" (Women's week in Puerto Rico).

 In 2002, the Monumento a la Mujer (Monument to Women), a statue commemorating the contributions of the Puerto Rican women to the Puerto Rican society was unveiled at the fork of Calle Marina and Calle Mayor Cantera, in Ponce, Puerto Rico, next to Parque Urbano Dora Colón Clavell, in Barrio Cuarto.
 It depicts a young woman with her right arm stretched up high and holding a small depiction of the globe of the Earth on her hand.
 The monument was the first and, at the time, the only one of its kind "in Puerto Rico and the Caribbean".
 There is also a time capsule (5 August 1992 to 5 August 2092) that is buried at the back base of the monument.

 The dedicatory plaque on the monument has an inscription that reads (Note: English translation is not part of the inscription, and it is given here to the right):